USA and the UK

 What is the K 1 Visa?

-The K 1 visa is designed for U.S. citizens who are looking to marry their foreign-born spouse in the United States.
+The K 1 Visa is designed for U.S. citizens who are looking to marry their foreign-born spouse in the United States.
 Unfortunately, green card holders can not sponsor their fiancé(e) for entry into the United States for the purposes of marriage as this fiancé visa is only available to U.S. citizens.

 The foreign fiancé(e) can also sponsor their child dependents through a K2 visa to come to the United States with them where they can witness the wedding/marriage ceremony and also adjust their status to stay in the U.S. as a permanent resident with their parent/guardian.

-Why go to the United States to marry?
+Why Go to the United States to Marry?

 There are many reasons why a couple chooses to get married in the United States.
-They may choose to get married in the U.S. to be closer to family and friends who can attend the wedding/ceremony or simply just like the location and venues in the U.S.
+They may wish to get married in the U.S. to be closer to family and friends who can attend the wedding/ceremony or simply just like the location and venues in the U.S.

 However, for some, getting married in the United States is the only way for them to legally wed.
 Depending on the laws and customs of the foreign fiancé(e)’s country, marriage might be forbidden if a couple is same-sex or marrying a person of a different faith.
-Therefore, marriage in the United States is the only way for a couple to legally wed.

-How do you apply for a K 1 Visa?
+How Do you Apply for a K 1 Visa?

 If you would like to get married in the United States to your foreign betrothed, you will need to apply for a K 1 visa.
 To do this, the U.S. citizen must sponsor and file an official I-129F petition form with the US Citizenship and Immigration Services (USCIS).

 If this petition is approved, it will then be passed onto the National Visa Center (NVC).
 The NVC will then ask for your foreign fiancé(e) to file an official application for a K 1 visa and attend an in-person visa interview with a consular officer at their local US Embassy or Consulate.